OfficeDev/office-dev-program-docs/docs/office-365-developer-program-faq.md

 ### As a vendor working at Microsoft, do I qualify for a subscription?

-Yes.
-Follow the steps at [Set up an Office 365 developer subscription](office-365-developer-program-get-started.md).
+Yes, you can follow [these instructions](office-365-developer-program.md) to join the Office 365 Developer Program and set up an Office 365 developer subscription.

 ### What's included in the Office 365 developer subscription?